petertwigg/petertwigg.github.io/sessions.md

 feature_text:
 ---

-Below is an outline of the techniques, methodologies and approaches that I use when working with clients in the context of healing and emotional release.
+Below is an outline of the techniques, methodologies and approaches I use when working with clients in the context of healing and emotional release.

 * [Meditation](#meditation)
 * [Working with Your Potential](#working-with-your-potential)
 * Something else...

-In ["Achieving Direct Experience"](#achieving-direct-experience) I will talk about desired outcomes of the sessions from the client perspective.
+In ["Achieving Direct Experience"](#achieving-direct-experience) I talk about desired outcomes of the sessions from your perspective.

-Read ["Techniques and Modalities"](#techniques-and-modalities) to learn about how I work with clients to achieve the desired outcome.
+Read ["Techniques and Modalities"](#techniques-and-modalities) to learn about how I work with clients to achieve their desired outcomes.

-In ["About sessions"](#about-sessions) you will find answers to the questions of "how to book a session", "what is my privacy", "session fees" and "cancellation conditions".
+In ["About sessions"](#about-sessions) you will find answers to the questions of "how to book sessions", "my privacy policy", "session fees" and "cancellation conditions".

 #### Meditation